Last Updated on February 14, 2021

-Cream Cheese and Cream Spreads are usually safe for pregnant women to eat, despite their soft texture.
-This is because they are not strictly ‘soft cheese’, but processed cheese products that are commonly made with pasteurized milk.
+Cream Cheese such as Philadelphia is usually safe for pregnant women to eat, despite its soft texture.
+This is because cheese spreads and cream cheese are not ‘soft cheese’, but processed cheese products that are commonly made with pasteurized milk.

 However, sometimes it’s hard to tell which brands are pasteurized and therefore safe for pregnant women.